josherich/blog/_posts/2022-06-18-million-times.md

 #### Babel parser

 Surprisingly, it's not hard to figure out the slow steps, thanks to Meteor's profiling.
 I was first mislead by the above thread that mentioned the cache for parser result might need a resize because statiscally the order of package files get processed (linked in Meteor's context) might change.
 As always, the truth simpler than what it appears to be.
 The parser, of two particular version, has a major performance hit.
-What's more interesting is the hit only happens when WeakMap has more than about two million keys, which is very common for that use case in the parser.
+What's more interesting is the hit only happens when WeakMap has more than about two millions keys, which is very common for that use case in the parser.

 what happens next is tedius, I ended up just replacing parser code `tools/node_modules/@babel/parser/lib/index.js` with that of an older version and fast build is back.